enakshichanda/AWS_Hive/README.md

 the query.
 10. Should you have time left, create new SELECT queries that you believe can analyse the data.
-(Students who use the tutor’s account should skip section 11; all other students MUST do it)
 11. Terminate Your Cluster:
 Terminating your cluster will stop charging on your account for using it.
 As before, to terminate your Amazon EMR cluster